mickymacirl/CI-P2-Fruit/TESTING.md

 **Expected:**

-The two unmatched fruit cards should flip back to not turn.
+The two unmatched fruit cards should flip back to not turned.

 **Actual:**